kunjgit/GitGinie/README.md

 2) **Smart Labeling**: The tool intelligently assigns labels to issues and pull requests based on predefined criteria, enhancing organization and making it easier to categorize tasks.

-3)**Reaction Integration**: Git-Ginie adds reactions to issues, allowing for quick and expressive feedback from contributors without the need for explicit comments.
+3) **Reaction Integration**: Git-Ginie adds reactions to issues, allowing for quick and expressive feedback from contributors without the need for explicit comments.

-4)**Automated Issue Assign**: As soon as contributor comments ```\assign``` in the comment, the issue is automatically assigned to that contributor.
+4) **Automated Issue Assign**: As soon as contributor comments ```\assign``` in the comment, the issue is automatically assigned to that contributor.

 ## <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Alien%20Monster.png" alt="Alien Monster" width="45" height="45" /> How we built this project?
 ![image](https://github.com/kunjgit/GitGinie/assets/106090499/fe077123-814c-4398-afae-755c30d403b1)